NayeemurR/61040-portfolio/assignments/assignment1.md

 [Freedom](https://freedom.to/): App that blocks distracting apps/sites but doesn’t make reading itself active.

 [Forest](https://www.forestapp.cc/): App that starts growing a digital tree when you start focusing on a task, but kills the tree if you leave the app halfway.
-Doesn’t help the distracted rereading problem if you don’t care about the digital tree dying, or just leave the app on idle and just wait for the tree to finish growing.
+Doesn’t help the distracted rereading problem if you don’t care about the digital tree dying, or just leave the app on idle and just wait for the tree to finish growing and then leave.

 [Bookly](https://getbookly.com/): App that helps you read as a daily habit and tracks your reading progress.
 It seems to be more for readers who are trying to make it a goal of reading daily and tracking that progress, rather than readers who are trying to understand their books the first time around.